 “With my greetings, bring him my excuses for the worthless gift of your person.
 And do your best to amuse him with witty stories.”

-Later that day the Mullah jumped into the well in the presence of the Emir surrounded by a large assistance.
-A huge slate of heavy stone was at once placed upon the well and in a few days the whole matter was forgotten.
+At the end of Ramadan, the Mullah jumped into the well in the presence of the Emir surrounded by a large assistance.
+A huge slate of heavy marble was at once placed upon the well and in a few days the whole matter was forgotten.

-Meanwhile, Nasreddin, landed in the water, got soaked, swam and crawled safely into his basement and hid there like in a comfortable nest.
+Meanwhile, Nasreddin, plunged in the water. swam and crawled safely into his basement and hid there in a comfortable nest.

 When the six months were over, he came out and presented his scruffy self to the presence of Timur.